- International Fees

 Course Overview

-The eighty-hour practicum, which takes place in either a physician's office, clinic, hospital department, or related health-care facility, enables you to apply the skills that you have learned in the BCIT program.
+The eighty-six hour course includes an eighty-hour practicum, which takes place in either a physician's office, clinic, hospital department, or related health-care facility, and enables you to observe the skills and practices that you have developed in the BCIT program.
 For many, this experience is their gateway into the health-care system.
-Some keys to a successful practicum experience include having excellent communication skills, having compassion for patients, maintaining confidentiality, having a keen eye for detail, and being fluent in computer software.
+Some keys to a successful practicum experience include demonstrating professional behaviour, using excellent communication skills, and using this opportunity to develop a professional network and make connections.
 The course also includes class time to help you prepare for a successful workplace experience.
-You will write a resume and cover letter matched to a medical office assistant (MOA) position, create and post your profile and resume on a social media site, and prepare for and practice interview skills.
-After the practicum, you will create and deliver a presentation that describes your practicum experience.
-You will need the following prior to the start of your Practicum: the passing of a Criminal Record Check involving work with children and/or vulnerable adults, and up-to-date immunizations; a minimum keyboarding speed of 55 words per minute; and successful completion of a terminology test.
+You will write a resume and cover letter matched to a medical administrative position, create and post your profile and resume on a social media site, and prepare for and practice interview skills.
+After the practicum, you will deliver a report that describes elements of your practicum and reflect on your learning and experience.
+You will need to complete the following before the practicum start date: • a criminal record check • up-to-date immunizations • current certification for the two-day St. John's Ambulance Standard First Aid for Industry – WorkSafeBC Level 1 Equivalent course, which includes CPR level C and the AED content Note: Since first aid certifications expire, we recommend you complete the above First Aid course shortly before the Practicum.
+If certification is recent, you will still have the certification after graduating and while looking for a job. • BC Health Authorities (hospital) placement requires o a minimum keyboarding speed of up to 45-50 words per minute; and/or successful completion of a terminology test o a Student Practice Education Core Orientation (SPECO) certificate of completion N.B.
+Failure to provide all required documents before the course start date will result in cancellation of your practicum.

 Prerequisite(s)